pypa/wheel-builders/README.rst

 Everyone interacting on the wheel-builders mailing list and associated areas is expected to follow the `PSF Code of Conduct`_.

-.. _PyPA Code of Conduct: https://www.pypa.io/en/latest/code-of-conduct/
+..
+PSF Code of Conduct: https://www.pypa.io/en/latest/code-of-conduct/